-Approximately 14.7 million pink salmon fry nurtured at PWSAC salmon restoration and enhancement facilities, were targeted to be released at a size of 1.5 grams each.
-Release dates were after the 10th of June.
-About 75,000 large, pink salmon fry were marked and tagged, making assessments by other SEA researchers of early marine growth, life stage mortality and migration patterns possible at a highly reasonable cost.
+Approximately 12.3 million pink salmon fry nurtured at PWSAC hatcheries were released in June 15, 1995 at an average size of approximately 1.2 grams each.
+About 20,800 large, pink salmon fry were marked and tagged, making assessments by other SEA researchers of early marine growth, life stage mortality and migration patterns possible at a highly reasonable cost.

 The justification for the strategy is evidence from Alaska and elsewhere which suggests that fry size is an important determinant of salmon fry survival during early marine residence (Kaeriyama, 1989; Parker, 1971).
 Faster growing juveniles are thought to enjoy better marine survivals than slower growing fish.
+As in project 94320K, the fry in this project were targeted for recapture.